4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 - events are bubbling out of the "Shadow DOM" in polyfill
 - using ID's can lead to misbehaviour in polyfill

-In my case the first bug was, that the `change` event that out the custom element provided by polymer ([bug](https://github.com/Polymer/polymer/issues/296) is already reported).
+In my case the first bug was, that the `change` event bubbled out of the custom element provided by polymer ([bug](https://github.com/Polymer/polymer/issues/296) is already reported).
 After noticing this, I checked out the spec for Shadow DOM and had to discover something interesting.
 According to the [spec](http://www.w3.org/TR/shadow-dom/#events-that-are-always-stopped#events-that-are-always-stopped) there are only specific events defined, that are not allowed to bubble out of the element's Shadow DOM.

 > "The following events must always be stopped at the nearest shadow boundary:
 >